 Yet relying more on renewables has been only one of EDP’s major goals in recent years.
 Another has been responding as quickly as possible to power interruptions from events such as recurring winter storms, frequent fog and interaction with lines by trees and large populations of protected birds – all of which adversely impact reliability.
 For example, one particularly heavy storm in January 2013 caused outages that affected over a million customers, some for several days.

-INMR Contributor and T&D Insulation Coordination Specialist, Raouf Znaidi, met management and engineering staff at EDP Distribuição (EDPD) in 2016 to report on how the Portuguese DSO has been dealing with these and other challenges.
+In summer 2016, INMR Contributor and T&D Insulation Coordination Specialist, Raouf Znaidi, met management and engineering staff at EDP Distribuição (EDPD) to report on how the Portuguese DSO has been dealing with these and other challenges.